-In this article, we are going to learn about Spring’s architecture, core features, different modules and feature additions from Spring 5.
+In this article, we are going to explain what is Java Spring framework.
+We are going to learn about architecture, core features, different modules, and feature additions from Spring 5.

 1.1 Dependency Injection/ Inversion of Control